quantori/tutorial-on-ML-for-microbiomics/README.md

 1. Clone the github repo: git clone https://github.com/natasha-dudek/ml4microbiome.git
 2. Install requirements: pip install requirements.txt
 3. If you want to train models and run SHAP from scratch (which may take several hours) you are ready to go.
 If you would like to load pre-computed trained models and SHAP values (recommended; default), you need to download results.pickle (693.1 MB), X_test_for_shap.pickle (20.2 MB), and shap_dict.pickle (31.5 MB) and drop them into the cloned repo.
-4. Run the ipnyb notebook: jupyter notebook
+4. Run the ipnyb notebook: [see instructions](https://jupyter.org/install)